-Schedule "C" forms an integral part of this Agreement between The Regional Municipality of Peel THE REGIONAL MUNICIPALITY OF PEEL (the "Region") To: I/WE (the Owner") (the "Former Owner") HEREBY CONSENT(S) to the registration of: I, The Encroachment Agreement (the "Agreement") attached to the said Application made between the Former Owner and the Region, dated the day of , 20 .
+Schedule "C" forms an integral part of this Agreement between The Regional Municipality of Peel and \\\\\\

+To: THE REGIONAL MUNICIPALITY OF PEEL (the "Region")

+I. The Encroachment Agreement (the "Agreement") attached to the said Application made between the Former Owner and the Region, dated the day of , 20 .

 The New Owner, in consideration of the Region hereby agreeing to be bound by and to honour the terms of the said Agreement with respect to the New Owner in the same manner as if the New Owner was an original party thereto, and other good and valuable consideration and the sum of Ten (\$10.00) Dollars now paid by the New Owner to the Region, the receipt of which is hereby acknowledged, the New Owner COVENANTS AND AGREES to be bound by and to be subject to the terms of the said Agreement in the capacity of owner as if the New Owner was an original party thereto.

-IN WITNESS WHEREOF this Undertaking has been executed by the New Owner this , 20 day of Print New Owner Name: Per: \c/s Print Name: Print Office:
+IN WITNESS WHEREOF this Undertaking has been executed by the New Owner this day of , 20 .

+Print New Owner Name:

+Per:\\\\\\c/s Print Name: Print Office: